ShucoCT/arc-orange-icon-theme/README.md

-# Arc Icon Theme
+# Arc Orange Icon Theme

-**Note:** This is still unfinished.
-It may not work as expected in some cases.

-At the moment this theme mainly includes icons for folders and mimetypes.
+This is a fork of the Arc Icon theme at https://github.com/horst3180/arc-icon-theme, but with colored icons with orange to fit with Ubuntu 16.04 Xenial and Unity original icons.

 ### Requirements

+This Icons pack is modified to inherit [Paper icon](https://github.com/snwh/paper-gtk-theme) set for missing icons instead of Moka.
+If Paper icon is not installed it will use the Gnome icon theme as fallback.

 This theme doesn't provide application icons, it needs another icon theme to inherit them.
-By default this theme will look for the [Moka icon theme](https://snwh.org/moka) to get the missing icons.
+By default this theme will look for the [Paper icon](https://github.com/snwh/paper-gtk-theme) to get the missing icons.
 If Moka is not installed it will use the Gnome icon theme as fallback.
-To change the application icons, edit `Arc/index.theme` and replace `Moka` with the name of your preferred icon theme
+To change the application icons, edit `Arc/index.theme` and replace `Paper` with the name of your preferred icon theme

 For example, if you like the Faenza icon theme, change

     [Icon Theme]
     Name=Arc
-    Inherits=Moka,Adwaita,gnome,hicolor
+    Inherits=Paper,Adwaita,gnome,hicolor
     Comment=Arc Icon theme

 to